Classic Trucks History

 In 1918, the Dodge brothers developed a half-ton multipurpose truck for the U.S. Army.
 It was not a pickup but a panel truck, with a half-ton capacity and a 35-horsepower engine.

 Starting in the 1930s, when styling became more important to sell vehicles, manufacturers began improving the looks of their trucks.
 Front grilles were redesigned to set them apart from cars.
 Ford alone would sell over three-million pickup trucks by 1932.

 American Truck Production During World War Two

 Shortly after December 7, 1941 (the bombing of Pearl Harbor by the Japanese), civilian car and truck production in America stopped.
-Factory's were converted to military-only production of trucks, tanks, planes, arms, and munitions.
+Factories were converted to military-only production of trucks, tanks, planes, arms, and munitions.

 Post-War American Trucks

-After the war was over, Chevrolet, along with GMC, were the first American manufacturers to introduce new post-war models.
+After WWII was over, Chevrolet, along with GMC, were the first American manufacturers to introduce new post-war models.
 Debuting in May of 1947, Chevy's Advance Line Trucks started a whole new look for pickups, although mechanically they were mostly the same as the pre-war models.
 Ford and Dodge resumed production shortly after.

 Chevrolet Chief Engineer John Woods explained how truck production was able to be started up before the cars were: "Before the war ended, the government permitted Chevrolet to begin production trucks for civilians on the same lines on which military vehicles were being built."